-The specific kind of internal, quantitative analysis is derived from the question as to what ideas, policies, issues, and concerns parties stress in their platforms.
+The specific kind of internal, quantitative analysis is derived from the question as to what ideas, policies, issues, and concerns parties stress in their manifestos.
 The methods of coding are designed to be comparable over a wide range of countries irrespective of cultural and socio-economic differences.
 Therefore, a classification scheme with invariant general categories is used to cover the total content of election programs by identifying the statements of preference expressed in the programs.
-This classification scheme contains 56 different categories grouped into seven major policy domains.
+In comparative perspective, specific issues and claims vary between parties, countries, and over time because all party systems differ to some degree in their status quo.
+Therefore, not all given concepts play a role everywhere all the time.
+And in case of such broad comparative concepts, their definitions can never cover every possible specific issue and claim coming up somewhere someplace.

+The CMP classification scheme captures policy preferences of parties as taken in their election programs (Budge 2001a, 2001b, 2002).
+Deductive (Budge/Farlie 1977) as well as inductive considerations (Budge 1993a, 1993b) have produced 56 Standard Categories covering all relevant policy areas and an average of 98 percent of program contents (Volkens 2001).
 Each of the 56 categories sums up related issues in a way that changes over time can be measured across parties and cross-culturally.
 Thus, the coding procedure comprises a quantification (how many statements do parties make?) and a classification (what kind of statements do parties make?) of election programs.